AhsanWritesCode/FileOrganizer/README.md

 2. cd into the directory where you've saved the .py file type python .\FileOrganizer.py
 3. Input the address of the directory you'd like to organize.

-This will take every file in the directory and create a new folder based on their file types.
+This will take every file in the directory and create a new folder in the inputted directory based on their file types.
 It will then put each file of a respective type into its respective folder.

 ## Authors
 Ahsan Tariq, m.ahsan.tariq@ucalgary.ca